📂 Government Jobs & Employee Benefits

 What Is Child Care Leave?

-Child Care Leave is a special provision for women govement employees to attend to childcare needs such as illness, examinations, or early education.
+Child Care Leave is a special provision for women government employees to attend to childcare needs such as illness, examinations, or early education.

 Key Rules